acascarla/cv/index.rst

 About Oriol Alfonso
 -------------------
- This is a module with dummy objects that contains some information about me and what stuff I am related to, like Python, ETL, Testing, Ansible, Terraform, Kafka, etc.
+ This is a module with dummy objects that contains some information about me and what stuff I am related to, like for example Python, ETL, Testing, Ansible, Terraform or Kafka.

 .. autoclass:: personal.Life
    :members: name, birth_date, mail, languages